ghi-electronics/Documentation/software/tinyclr/tutorials/pwm.md

 ---

 ## Servo Motors
 Servo motors use PWM to generate the necessary signal.
 A NuGet package is provided to simplify the use of servos.
+The example below uses the software PWM feature, allowing any digital pin to be used.
+Hardware PWM can be used as well.

 > [!Tip]
 > As a rule, servos have three wires.
 Be sure the central wire is connected to 5V.
 The lighter color wire on one side of the connector is a signal and should be connected to a PWM pin.
 The third one, which is usually a darker color, is ground.